purdue-arc/arc_tutorials/readme.md

 # Coding Challenges
 To get better at working in ROS, there are a few coding challenges you can do with this package.
 Create a new branch for each one.
-In the future, sample solutions will be available in branches named `challenge-*`, where the text is the title of the challenge from the below list.
+Sample solutions are available in branches named `challenge-*`, where the text is the title of the challenge from the below list.
 They are roughly arranged in order of increasing difficulty.

 1. Combined Launch File
 Create a launch file that combines the functionality of state_publisher.launch